tomqwu/databricks_examples/README.md

 # databricks_examples

+1. Establish Strict Data Contracts Upfront
+Many of our roadblocks stemmed from unexpected changes in the source systems (e.g., missing columns like DocumentType or string types where decimals were expected).

+The Fix: The specification must act as a binding data contract.
+Before any engineering begins, the upstream data owners must validate the exact schemas, column names, and data types that the pipeline will consume.
+If the source changes, the contract flags it before it breaks the build.

+2. Define Data Governance and Edge-Case Routing
+We spent significant cycles untangling "dirty" data—like the word "Yes" sitting in a numeric ID column, or unconfirmed rows crashing the mappings.

+The Fix: Specs need a dedicated section for data quality handling.
+Instead of assuming the data is clean, the requirements should define the default behavior for anomalies.
+You need explicit rules for: What is the default routing if a field is blank?
+Do we drop, quarantine, or flag records that fail validation?

+3. Translate Policy into Deterministic Logic
+Complex business rules (like the list of 29 EBA category codes, or the strict exception that rule 793 only applies to AU 101016) surfaced iteratively.

+The Fix: Move away from paragraph-based business rules.
+Specs should translate policy directly into deterministic logic matrices (e.g., decision trees or IF/THEN/ELSE tables).
+This removes all interpretation for the engineers and ensures the code perfectly mirrors the compliance policy on day one.

 This repository contains Databricks notebooks for ABAC-related metrics.
 The notebooks are grouped by metric family under `abac/`:

 - `00_CC_Mapping_Setup.ipynb`: builds the shared Cost Center to AU bootstrap view.